jhvanderschee/hugocodex/content/en/posts/base-template.md

 ---
-title: A more elaborated Templating / Layouts strategy ?
+title: A more elaborate templating/layouts strategy
 date: 2024-02-26
-draft: true
 ---

-##  Context : templating / layouts approach
+## Context: the templating/layouts approach

-We are (always) improving the process/workflow.
-Now that we have learned the basics of: is it time for a more elaborated Templating / Layouts strategy ?
+We are (always) improving the process and the workflow.
+Now that we have learned the basics: is it time for a more elaborate templating/layouts strategy?

-## A first Templating approach
+## A first templating approach

-When speaking about Hugo Layouts : you tipically simply define
+When speaking about Hugo layouts, you typically define just this:

 ```
 my-hugo-project